Pete Axthelm

 Pete Axthelm (August 27, 1943 – February 2, 1991) was a sportswriter and columnist for the New York Herald Tribune, Sports Illustrated, Newsweek and its Inside Sports.
 During the 1980s, his knowledge of sports and journalistic skill aided him in becoming a sports commentator for The NFL on NBC and NFL Primetime and horse racing on ESPN.
 While on the pregame telecasts for the NFL in the early 1980s, Axthelm was NBC's answer to CBS' Jimmy "The Greek" Snyder on The NFL Today, providing betting angles to the games.
 Later in the decade, he would be hired in a similar role by ESPN at the urging of John Walsh, who had been the editor of Inside Sports.

 Early life

-Born in New York City, Axthelm grew up in Rockville Centre, Long Island, New York.
-He attended Hewitt School, a neighborhood public elementary school, and a Catholic high school.
+Born in New York City, Axthelm grew up in Rockville Centre, Long Island, New York with his mother, three siblings, his stepfather and two step-siblings.
+He attended Hewitt School, a neighborhood public elementary school, and Chaminade high school in Mineola, NY.
 Axthelm is a 1965 graduate of Yale University, his senior thesis was published in book form by Yale University Press as The Modern Confessional Novel.
 Axthelm took the Law School Admission Test in his senior year, earning a perfect score, but only did so to please his mother.
 While at Yale, he had met New York Herald Tribune columnist Jimmy Breslin, who recommended him to his editors; Axthelm was hired by the newspaper and served as its horse racing beat writer before graduating from Yale.
 Axthelm skipped his Yale graduation to cover races at Belmont Park for the Herald Tribune.